kojiy7214/jsclass-serializer/README.md

-# class-serializer
+# jsclass-serializer
 Yet another serialize module for Node.js, with unique feature that desrializ to its original class based Object.

 ## What Makes class-serializer Unique
-Amoung many serializers, class-serializer module is unique for its class restore ability.
+Amoung many serializers, jsclass-serializer module is unique for its class restore ability.
 That is, deserializing does not result in creating Object object, but original class-based object are restored.

+## How to Use
+Just extend your class based on "Serializable" class.
+And everything works.

 ## Date Ready
-"class-serializer" can de/serialize built-in Date type object collect.
+"jsclass-serializer" can de/serialize built-in Date type object collect.

 ## Some Notes
 Class serializer consumes global with namespace "__serializable_classes__".